-- 1. A centralized Network Support Infrastructure Register containing the data of all available Network Support Infrastructure that is or may be used to facilitate the efficient deployment of Broadband services and that is owned, managed or operated by or on behalf of a Network Support Infrastructure Owner shall be created.
+- 1. A centralized Network Support Infrastructure Register containing the data of all available Network Support Infrastructure that is or may be used to facilitate the efficient deployment of Broadband services and that is owned by Network Support Infrastructure Owners shall be created.
 The principal purpose of the NSIR is to help to accelerate the roll out of such Broadband services. - 2.
 All Network Support Infrastructure Owners shall be required to register with the NSIR within [90] days of the creation of the NSIR and shall, within 30 days of such registration, complete a Network Support Infrastructure Component ("NSIC") form, the format of which shall be determined by the Manager, which shall include, but not be limited to: - 2.1.
-Maps and specifications of network routes, network architecture, Network Support Infrastructure assets including their current use of the Network, maintenance access facilities, all in electronic format, and a single point of contact. - 2.2.
+Maps and specifications of network routes, network architecture, Network Support Infrastructure assets including their age, current use of the Network, maintenance access facilities, all in electronic format, and a single point of contact. - 2.2.
 Where such information is not available in electronic format, the Network Support Infrastructure Owner shall provide such information in electronic format within 150 working days of having registered with the Manager or, if so requested by the Manager, render the information into electronic format to the Manager within 40 working days of such a request having been received. - 3.
-Network Support Infrastructure Owners that are not Authorities may, at their discretion, opt to register some or all of their Network Support Infrastructure with the NSIR in accordance with the terms of this Model Code. - 4.
 The NSIR shall be overseen by the State Broadband Infrastructure Manager whose powers are set out in Article 13.
 The Manager may appoint local NSIR Centers to facilitate the collection of NSIR data.
 Every such NSIR Center shall be certified by the Manager which shall determine the optimum number of NSIR Centers in the State and define the area to be served by such.
 Any entity may apply to the Manager to be certified as the NSIR Center for that area.
-The Manager shall have authority to grant, amend, or revoke certificates under regulations promulgated relating to certification of the NSIR Center. - 5.
-The NSIR shall also include details of additional Network Support Infrastructure to be created pursuant to the issue of a Minimum Network Specification Notice under Article 7.3 and the Register of Civil Works referred to in Article 7.6.
+The Manager shall have authority to grant, amend, or revoke certificates under regulations promulgated relating to certification of the NSIR Center. - 4.
+The NSIR shall also include details of additional Network Support Infrastructure to be created pursuant to the issue of a Minimum Network Specification Notice under Article 7.3 and the Register of Civil Works referred to in Article 7.6. - 5.
+The Manager may, for transparent and non-discriminatory reasons, make exceptions to the requirements of this Article for reasons including, but not limited to, national security, public health and safety, commercially sensitive intellectual property or the insignificance of the scope or value of Network Support Infrastructure concerned.
+Releasing information to a Communications

-- 6. The Manager may, for transparent and non-discriminatory reasons, make exceptions to the requirements of this Article for reasons including, but not limited to, national security, public health and safety, commercially sensitive intellectual property or the insignificance of the scope or value of Network Support Infrastructure concerned.
-Releasing information to a Communications Provider shall be at the discretion of the Manager, which discretion shall be exercised on a non-discriminatory and transparent basis. - 7.
-In the event that Network Support Infrastructure Owners refuse to provide adequate or any information for the NSIR or fail to respond to or meet any reasonable request of the Communications Providers made pursuant to Articles 3.5 or 4, the Manager may impose and enforce civil penalties or take such other action as it sees fit in accordance with Article 13. - 8.
+Provider shall be at the discretion of the Manager, which discretion shall be exercised on a non-discriminatory and transparent basis.

+- 6. In the event that Network Support Infrastructure Owners refuse to provide adequate or any information for the NSIR or fail to respond to or meet any reasonable request of the Communications Providers made pursuant to Articles 3.5 or 4, the Manager may impose and enforce civil penalties or take such other action as it sees fit in accordance with Article 13. - 7.
 Any dispute between a Network Support Infrastructure Owner and the Manager shall be resolved in accordance with Article 13.